mark-artyom/mark-artyom/README.md

 - Creating advertising creatives for contextual advertising.
 Design of graphics and Rich content for marketplaces.
 Design of social networks.
 - `Photoshop` `ChatGPT` `Midjiorney` `Canva` `CapCut`

+---

 ### Work Experience

 At the moment, my professional activity is related to retail trade, warehouse logistics and international transportation.
 In my free time, I study design and programming.
 I have practical experience in the development and design of websites and mobile applications in the implementation of educational projects.
-I study programming and design on Coursera, Stepik, Codewars, Domestika and other platforms.
+I study programming and design on Coursera, [Stepik](https://stepik.org/users/518533758/profile), [Codewars](https://www.codewars.com/users/mark-artiom), Domestika and other platforms.
 In the future, I will work in the field of digital technologies.

+---

 ### Education